awsdocs/amazon-ec2-user-guide/doc_source/finding-an-ami.md

 1. Open the Amazon EC2 console at [https://console\.aws\.amazon\.com/ec2/](https://console.aws.amazon.com/ec2/)\.

-1. From the navigation bar, select the region in which to launch your instances\.
-You can select any region that's available to you, regardless of your location\.
+1. From the navigation bar, select the Region in which to launch your instances\.
+You can select any Region that's available to you, regardless of your location\.

 1. From the console dashboard, choose **Launch Instance**\.

-1. On **Quick Start** tab, select from one of the commonly used AMIs in the list\.
+1. On the **Quick Start** tab, select from one of the commonly used AMIs in the list\.
 If you don't see the AMI that you need, select the **AWS Marketplace** or **Community AMIs** tab to find additional AMIs\.

 **To find a Linux AMI using the Images page**

 1. Open the Amazon EC2 console at [https://console\.aws\.amazon\.com/ec2/](https://console.aws.amazon.com/ec2/)\.

-1. From the navigation bar, select the region in which to launch your instances\.
-You can select any region that's available to you, regardless of your location\.
+1. From the navigation bar, select the Region in which to launch your instances\.
+You can select any Region that's available to you, regardless of your location\.

 1. In the navigation pane, choose **AMIs**\.